jatinkumarweb/agentDB9/docs/MAC_NPM_FIX.md

 # Mac NPM Fix - Complete Guide

+## Overview
+This document describes the Mac-specific npm installation fix.
+For information about the container-level development environment configuration (dev servers, port forwarding, etc.), see [Container-Level Dev Environment](./CONTAINER_DEV_ENV.md).

 ## Problem
 On macOS, `npm` was not available in VSCode terminals because the Mac workaround was using the base `codercom/code-server` image instead of our custom `agentdb9-vscode` image with npm installed.